DefinedNet/nebula-docs/src/data/docs/en/unsafe_routes.md

 - `192.168.100.0/24` (192.168.100.1–192.168.86.254)
 - The macOS host in this example has Internet access but it not on the same, physical LAN as the Linux host.

-**Hosts on the Nebula overlay network**

 | Overlay Host IP  | Overlay Hostname | Description                                             |
 | ---------------- | ---------------- | ------------------------------------------------------- |
 | `192.168.100.10` | `home-raspi`     | Linux host on Home network                              |
 | `192.168.100.11` | `laptop-mac`     | Mac host that will access printer using `unsafe_routes` |

+## Steps to configure Nebula hosts to work with unsafe_routes

-The following steps explain how to configure the Linux host (`home-raspi`, `192.168.100.10`) and macOS host (`laptop-mac`, `192.168.100.11`) so that the macOS host can access the home printer from anywhere.
+Using the example network and hosts referenced above, the following steps explain how to configure the macOS host (`laptop-mac`, `192.168.100.11`) to route traffic through the Linux host (`home-raspi`, `192.168.100.10`) in order to reach home printer from anywhere.

-## Step 1.
+### Step 1.
 Sign cert with subnets you want to route

 ..

-## Step 2.
+### Step 2.
 Enable ip forwarding on via host

 ..

-## Step 3.
+### Step 3.
 Set up via host

 ..

-## Step 4.
+### Step 4.
 Edit config on other nodes to tell them where to route

 ..

-# Notes and related guides
+## Notes and related guides

 ..